system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

-# Thelio Mira (Parts & Repairs)
+# Thelio Astra (Parts & Repairs)

-Many components in your Thelio Mira can be upgraded or replaced as necessary.
-This page uses photos of the the B4-N3 revision, which indicates:
+Many components in your Thelio Astra can be upgraded or replaced as necessary.
+This page uses photos of the the A1-N1 revision, which indicates:

-- **B4:** The fourth Intel motherboard used in Thelio Mira.
+- **A1:** The first Ampere-compatible motherboard used in Thelio Astra.
-- **N3:** Based on the third revision of the nebula40 chassis.
+- **N1:** The first chassis revision of the Thelio Astra.
-    - The nebula40 chassis succeeds the former nebula36 chassis.
+    - The Thelio Astra chassis is based on the nebula40 chassis, but lacks top I/O and 2.5" drive mounts.

 Minor case details may vary based on the production date of the unit, but screw counts, general component locations, and other details should remain the same unless otherwise noted.